hpi-swa-teaching/live-programming-systems/projects/elm-debugger/analysis.md

 In the cycle of changing code and observing changes behavior can be split in three phases:
 #### Editing, recompiling and reloading code
+When code is changed, the Elm debugger automatically recompiles the code and reloads the application.
+This happens immediately without the user triggering these actions explicitly.
+This corresponds to liveness level 4 (see @Tanimoto2013PEL).
+The adaption time is usually fast (less than 1 second) and may only slow down due to the next phase (replaying input).
 #### Replaying input
 #### Observing Emergence